thegerrit/Income-Log/README.md

-A showcase of the work completed by Garrett Van Beek with David Quirós as an instructor/leader.
+A showcase of the work completed by Garrett Van Beek with David Quirós as a mentor.

 Features:
 * HTML, CSS, and Javascript front-end created with Vue.js and vue-material.